corrode/corrode.github.io/content/blog/hardening-rust/index.md

 A minimal production image contains exactly what you put in it.
 Even if your service is compromised, the attacker has very limited tools at their disposal to do further damage.

-My recommendation is [Google's distroless images](https://github.com/GoogleContainerTools/distroless), but I recommend that you do your own research[^distroless] as I'm not an expert on this.
+My recommendation is [Google's distroless images](https://github.com/GoogleContainerTools/distroless), but please do your own research[^distroless] as I'm not an expert on this.

 [^distroless]: Data sources I found useful for this topic include [this post](https://www.minimus.io/post/best-distroless-image-alternatives-2026) and [this comparison](https://safeguard.sh/resources/blog/distroless-vs-chainguard-vs-wolfi-base-images).

 Distroless images are minimal Debian-based images stripped of everything unnecessary, while still including TLS certificates and a non-root user.
 For a typical Rust web service, start with `gcr.io/distroless/cc-debian13:nonroot`: it includes the C runtime libraries that a normal Debian-built Rust binary may dynamically link against, but no shell or package manager.
-(Check the latest version in the [distroless README](https://github.com/googlecontainertools/distroless))
+(Check the latest version in the [distroless README](https://github.com/googlecontainertools/distroless).)

 Here is an example Dockerfile using [`cargo-chef`](https://github.com/LukeMathWalker/cargo-chef) for dependency caching: